-Augusta, Maine – It was October 31, 2016.
+Augusta, Maine, US – It was October 31, 2016.
 Andrew Balcer, then 17-years-old, confessed that he stabbed his parents to death in the night on Halloween.

 Gary Rosenthal, Superintendent of Winthrop High School, had viewed Balcer as a model student:

 From what best I know, he was a very good kid, a very good student, an academically superior student.
 There were [none] that I know of that would indicate there were any problems, and the family seemed to be well-liked, and the mother was very personable.
 It’s one of those dilemmas you shake your head at.

 Balcer stated in a 12-minute call to 911 that he stabbed his mother, Alice, with a military-style knife as he was hugging her.
 He then stabbed his father, Antonio, repeatedly when his father was awoken by the screams of his wife as she was stabbed nine times to her death.

 Balcer stabbed the family’s pet dog to death because the chihuahua wouldn’t stop barking.

 He spared his older brother, Christopher, from attack.
 “It’s not your day,” Balcer told him, according to the sibling’s later report.